HTML has links - PDF has Authentication

 Goals.

-On solely state-funded projects, the small and veteran business goals for participation of small and veteran-owned enterprises shall be as directed by the department or other state agencies conducting disparity studies.
+On solely state-funded projects, the small and veteran business goals for participation of public works small and veteran-owned enterprises shall be as directed by the department or other state agencies conducting disparity studies.
 Presently these goals are set as follows:

 (1) Veteran business goal of five percent; and

-(2) Small business goal of five percent.
+(2) Public works small business enterprise goal of up to 20 percent.

-[Statutory Authority: RCW 39.04.155, 43.19.727, 47.01.101, and 47.28.030.
+[Statutory Authority: Chapter 39.19 RCW and RCW 47.28.030(3).
+WSR 24-20-080, s 468-17-050, filed 9/27/24, effective 10/28/24.
+Statutory Authority: RCW 39.04.155, 43.19.727, 47.01.101, and 47.28.030.
 WSR 21-19-031, § 468-17-050, filed 9/10/21, effective 10/11/21; WSR 19-12-026, § 468-17-050, filed 5/29/19, effective 6/29/19.]

 PDF468-17-060